y3owk1n/cpenv/README.md

 Before using EnvCopy CLI, ensure you have the following prerequisites:

-1. Running `cpenv setup` for the first time will prompt you to setup your `env-files` folder.
+1. Running `cpenv config init` for the first time will prompt you to setup your `env-files` folder.

 - You can set it to any folder you like, but the default is `~/.env-files`.
 I personally set it to an icloud drive path.